pingcap/docs/tiup/tiup-component-dm-replay.md

 # tiup dm replay

-When you perform operations such as upgrading or restarting the cluster, the operation might accidentally fail due to environmental reasons.
-If you restart the operation, you need to perform all the steps from the beginning.
-If the cluster is large, it takes a long time.
-In this case, you can use the `tiup dm replay` command to retry the failed commands and skip the steps that already succeeded.
+When you perform a cluster operation such as upgrade or restart, the operation might fail due to cluster environment issues.
+If you re-perform the operation, you need to perform all the steps from the very beginning.
+If the cluster is large, re-performing these steps will take a long time.
+In this case, you can use the `tiup dm replay` command to retry the failed commands and skip the successfully performed steps.

 ## Syntax